 Verbal Aikido for Product Managers

-“Well eh ok, I guess so” mumbled the student in the training exercise where he was practicing how to say no to feature gluttony.
+“Well eh ok, I guess so” mumbled the student in the product owner training exercise where he was practicing how to say no to feature gluttony.
 I decided to give the class an additional exercise to awaken their inner diplomat.

 “Diplomacy is the art of telling people to go to hell in such a way that they ask for directions.” – W.S.
 Churchill